PikaPikaGems/japanese-word-frequency/README.md

+> **Work in progress — use at your own risk.** The code and logic for generating this data have not been fully reviewed.
+Data quality, coverage, and methodology vary across sources.
+No guarantees are made about accuracy, completeness, or fitness for any particular purpose.

 # Japanese Word Frequency Rankings

 A comprehensive collection of Japanese word frequency datasets, analysis scripts, and insights, consolidating 35+ sources into unified formats for language learning, linguistics, and NLP research.